The Buy and Hold Hall of Fame: 10 Legendary Long Term Investors

 - John Bogle: Invented the mutual fund in 1975.
 He is the founder of Vanguard, a company that offers a range of mutual funds, index funds and ETFs at a low cost.
 Bogle’s main investment strategy revolves around choosing low cost funds and hold on to them for the long-term.
 His book, Common Sense on Mutual Funds, is aimed at teaching ordinary investors to focus on long-term investing and avoid actively managed funds.
 Bogle has long made the case against actively managed funds, insisting that relying on fund managers is more expensive than it has to be, and that it limits your earnings.

 - Sir John Templeton: Using globally diversified mutual funds, Templeton became a billionaire.
 He was a well-known proponent of fundamental analysis, eschewing the technical analysis that short-term investors prefer.
 Templeton was one of the first investors to see the potential of Japanese investments.
 He was also very interested in preserving the distinction between speculation and investment, famously stating that “the stock market is not a casino.”
 He argued against high churn, warning that commissions and fees would deplete the earnings of those who traded frequently.
-Templeton was also know for his decision to renounce U.S. citizenship and avoid paying income taxes.
+Templeton was also known for his decision to renounce U.S. citizenship and avoid paying income taxes.
 He died in 2008.

 Web Buy and Hold Legends